DeclanHoare/shelltris/README.md

   variation from machine to machine.
 * Clearing rows causes all of the blocks already on the screen to change appearance (I'm not sure if this is a bug or intentional).
+* Occasionally, when selecting the next piece, a message might appear saying:
+  `/usr/local/bin/shelltris: line 1149: warning: command substitution: ignored null byte in input` This message will overwrite the playing area and not go away until a new piece moves over it.
+  This is already supposed to be suppressed with 2> /dev/null, but this does not work with local for some reason.

 ##IDEAS: